jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 {:.tangent}

 ### Navigating with a 12-hour dial
-- When you're north of the sun's path and the hour hand of a 12-hour watch dial on a horizontal plane is pointed at the sun, south is halfway between it and the dial's local solar noon position.
+- When you're north of the sun's path and the hour hand of a 12-hour watch dial on a horizontal plane is pointed at the sun, south is halfway between it and the dial's solar noon position.
-- When you're south of the sun's path and the local solar noon position on a 12-hour watch dial is pointed at the sun, north is halfway between it and the hour hand.
+- When you're south of the sun's path and the solar noon position on a 12-hour watch dial is pointed at the sun, north is halfway between it and the hour hand.
 - When the sun is high in the sky, it helps to hold a small pole (such as a pen) vertically next to your watch and align the hour hand with its shadow.
 - NOTE: Navigation is easier with a _24-hour_ dial.